1afa/sambadav/README.md

 SambaDAV will faithfully pass on the response.

 The extra check against the LDAP server was written specially for the original deployment environment, and might be too specific for general use.
+Since version 0.4.0, SambaDAV supports two kinds of binds: the AD kind and the regular kind, here called "fastbind".
+If the ldap host and basedn are not provided in the config file, the code will try to get them from `/etc/ldap.conf`.

-The code gets the base DN and the hostname from `/etc/ldap.conf`, then checks whether the username and password are valid by attempting to bind as the given user.
-If that succeeds, and the config variable `$ldap_groups` is not FALSE, it checks whether the user is a member of the given Posix group(s).
+In the fastbind scenario, the LDAP code will check whether the username and password are valid by attempting to bind as the given user.
+If that succeeds, and the config variable `ldap_groups` is not `false`, it checks whether the user is a member of the given Posix group(s).
 If either condition fails, the user is rejected.

+In the AD bind scenario, the code will first bind with an auth DN, fetch the DN for the user, and rebind as that user.
+It also optionally checks group memberships.

-The rationale behind LDAP support is twofold: to put a lightweight authentication service in front of the relatively heavyweight `smbclient` method of authentication (spawning a process, interpreting the results and so on), and to provide some form of access control.
+There are three reasons for having LDAP support.
+Firstly, to put a lightweight authentication service in front of the relatively heavyweight `smbclient` method of authentication (spawning a process, interpreting the results and so on).
+Secondly, to provide some form of access control.
 In this setup, only the users who are members of a certain group can use SambaDAV.
+Thirdly, there is the option to fetch the location of a user's home directory from an LDAP property.

 ## Caching